 - 1 14-oz can light coconut milk

 - ¾ teaspoon salt or more to taste

 - ⅓ cup peanut butter (or more to taste - up to ½ cup total)

 - 1 tablespoon lime juice from ½ lime

 - Optional ingredients: red pepper flakes, fresh jalapeno, turmeric, berbere, fresh cilantro leaves

 - In a 4-5 quart soup pot with a heavy bottom, heat the coconut oil and saute the diced onion for about 5 minutes.
 Add the ground cumin and ground coriander and saute another minute.
-Add red pepper flakes, berbere seasoning, or fresh jalapeno for some spice, if you like.
+Option to add red pepper flakes, berbere seasoning, or fresh jalapeno for some spice, if you like.

 - Add the cubed sweet potato, coconut milk, and fire-roasted diced tomatoes.
 Add salt.
 Bring to a boil, then reduce the heat to a simmer.
 Simmer for 15 minutes, or until the sweet potato is fully cooked.
 Remove from heat.
 Stir in the peanut butter until it is fully dissolved.
 Add a handful of fresh cilantro leaves or a pinch of turmeric, if you wish.

-- Allow the soup to cool for about 20 minutes.
-Use an immersion blender or large blender to puree the soup to desired smoothness (feel free to leave some chunks of sweet potato and tomatoes!).
+- Use an immersion blender or large blender to puree the soup to desired smoothness (feel free to leave some chunks of sweet potato and tomatoes!).
+Be careful when pureeing!
+It's hot.
 Garnish with fresh cilantro leaves.